Dolomites Alta Via 1 Classic10 Days & 9 Nights 5 Read 4 reviews

 Here in the Parco Naturale delle Dolomiti d’Ampezzo you’ll see remnants of the Austrian- Italian WWI front line.
 Stop at the open-air ‘Museo all’aparto della Grande Guerra’ with its fascinating interpretation boards.
 Ascend on a zig-zag path to the Rifugio which lies at 2752m.

 Rifugio Lagazuoi was built in 1965 by Ugo Pompanin and has been run by his family ever since.
-In 1978, the rifugio was passed on to his sons, and is now managed by Guido and his wife Alma, who offer years of experience in the area, and are particularly helpful with advice on routes and weather forecasts.
 The rifugio offers 74 beds in total with two types of accommodation (all with shared bathroom); rooms on the first floor (some with balcony) are furnished in wood and include bed linen.
 There are also spacious dormitories with bunkbeds which include a mattress cover and eiderdown (bed linen is not provided – please bring your own sleeping bag liner).
 Dormitory accommodation is in large rooms.
 There is a boot drying room.

 Enjoying a spectacular location perched atop a rock, this rifugio was founded in 1883, making it the oldest in the Dolomites.
 The Siorpaes family have been running the rifugio for over 30 years, and the special atmosphere and charm more than make up for the lack of modern facilities (remember that you are atop a cliff at 2600m!).
 There are outside tables where you can watch the sun set, and inside there is a cosy seating area (where dinner and breakfast is served) with an open fire, as well as a separate bar.